swat-ds/liblab/index.md

 ## Week 9: Observable and the Computational Essay

-## Week 10: Privacy
+## Week 10: Surveillance & Privacy
-Surveillance & Privacy

 Is the internet listening?
 Is the internet listening to everybody?
 What if, by design, we can never know for sure?
 This week we will focus on the porous border between technical, social, and personal implications of continuous data collection.